projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

 #.
 Start the scenario configuration process by selecting an option from the
    **Scenario Setting** menu on the top banner of the UI or by importing a scenario configuration file via the **Import XML** button.
-The 4 options are described below:
+The four options are described below:

    * Click **Create a new scenario** from the **Scenario Setting** menu to